magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Block calls from this expression
 --------------------------------

-| We did not write the description to this field.
+| Set to yes to block calls that matches with the above regular expression.